Theater Arts Courses

 Learning and Teaching through the Arts

 Analyzes the creative processes through the visual arts, music, movement, drama, and dance.
 Examine current literature in creativity, multiple intelligences theory, and the arts.
 Bridge the gap between theory and practice in order to effectively integrate the arts into a classroom or workplace setting.
 Combines experiential learning with readings, reflective assignments, and discussions.
-Typically offered for Singapore program only.
+Typically Offered for Singapore program only.

 Immersion and Integration through Drama

 Covers movement, the use of drama to develop speaking and listening skills, and the use of drama as an alternative assessment tool in 15 hours of workshop sessions with the Wheelock Family Theatre.
 Participants learn drama-based student observation and assessment skills and connect drama to leadership skills through scene work, improvisation, and observation.
-Typically offered for Singapore program only.
+Offered for Singapore program only.

 Studies history, literature of children’s theatre.
 Explores all aspects of mounting children’s productions through scene work, participation in Wheelock Family Theatre.
 Prerequisite: Permission of the instructor.
 Advanced.